-Q: Can my users sign in to Azure AD joined devices that are deleted or disabled in Azure AD?
+Can my users' sign in to Azure AD joined devices that are deleted or disabled in Azure AD?

 Users who didn't sign in previously can't access the device.
 There's no cached username and password enabled for them.

-Q: Can disabled or deleted users sign in to Azure AD joined devices?
+Can a disabled or deleted user sign in to an Azure AD joined device?

 Typically, the device is aware of the user state in less than four hours.
 Then Windows blocks those users' access to the desktop.
 As the user is deleted or disabled in Azure AD, all their tokens are revoked.
 So they can't access any resources.